A Family Business

 A Family Business a 2011 compilation album released on Saguaro Road Records and Time–Life Music.
-Based on the American reality series Brandy and Ray J: A Family Business which aired on the VH1 network between the years of 2010 and 2011, it was released as a soundtrack accompanying the series' second and final season.
+Based on the American reality series Brandy & Ray J: A Family Business which aired on the VH1 network between the years of 2010 and 2011, it was released as a soundtrack accompanying the series' second and final season.
 Executive produced by the Norwood family, the show chronicled the backstage lives of singers Ray J and Brandy Norwood, while taking on larger roles in their family's management and production company, R&B Productions.

 The album features previously unreleased content from both siblings and their parents Sonja and Willie Norwood as well as contribution from Brandy's daughter Sy'rai, her half-sister Rain Smith, and fellow singers such as Tasha Scott.
 Production on the compilation was handled by several producers, including Big Bert, Clinton Sparks, and The Jam.
 Upon release, critics such as The Washington Post declared it an "awkward and adorable and really, really wholesome collection."